Latino groups want DOJ probe of shooting by Chicago police - WTMJ

 Officer Eric Stillman was responding to a call of shots fired around 3 a.m. on March 29 when he chased Adam into a dark alley in the Little Village neighborhood, a predominantly Latino area southwest of downtown.
 Bodycam video released last week shows the youth appearing to drop a handgun and begin raising his hands less than a second before Stillman fires his gun and kills him.
 His bodycam footage later shows Stillman shining a light on a handgun on the ground near the boy after he shot him.

 Stillman is white and Adam was Latino.
 The video prompted grief and demonstrations in Chicago, a city with a long history of police misconduct and distrust between police and the community, especially among Black and Latino residents.
-It also came against the backdrop of a trial in Minneapolis for the former police officer, Derek Chauvin, who killed George Floyd and of another killing of a black man by a white officer in a Minneapolis suburb.
+It also came against the backdrop of a trial in Minneapolis for former Officer Derek Chauvin in the death of George Floyd and of another killing of a Black man, Daunte Wright, by a white officer in a Minneapolis suburb.

 Lightfoot has said the city must allow its independent review agency to complete its investigation, but that she understands “that the surge of outrage around it is rooted in a long legacy of trauma in our city and country around police violence.”